 Seals have a high fat diet, high body fat content and high levels of circulating glucose, all of which are reminiscent of the diabetic and obese condition in humans.
 Diabetes and obesity lead to complications that stem from local inflammation in humans, but there is no evidence that seals experience similar problems.
 The differences between seals and humans in regulation of fat stores and glucose could give considerable insight into the management of diabetes and obesity.

 I am interested in how these animals regulate storage and use of metabolic fuel sources, and the similarities and differences between seals and the development of obesity and diabetes in humans.
 I am also interested in how they withstand the natural (fasting, pressure change, hypoxia etc) and man-made (pollutants, disturbance etc) stressors that they encounter on a dive –by dive, daily or seasonal basis, and the links between susceptibility/ resilience and body condition.
-I currently have a NERC funded grant to explore the impact of pollutants on fat tissue function in seals and I work with scientists at the Sea Mammal Research Unit in St Andrews to undertsand blubber and brain blood flow during diving.
+Our recent NERC funded grant to explore the impact of pollutants on fat tissue function in seals showed that PCBs can alter blubber function in suckling pups, with potential consequenes for their survival.

-My current research is exploring the role of contaminants in inducing cellular stress and disrupting energy balance in grey seals.
-This research is NERC funded and you can find out more about it here: http://gtr.rcuk.ac.uk/projects?ref=NE/M013723/1.
-My team is called the PHATS team (Pollutants, Hormones and Adipose Tissue in Seals).
-We are a group of scientists based at Abertay, Plymouth University (https://www.plymouth.ac.uk/staff/holly-armstrong) and at the Sea Mammal Research Unit (http://www.smru.st-andrews.ac.uk/) in St Andrews.
-We also collaborate with scientists in Belgium at the Universite de Liege and the Universite Catholique de Louvain.
-We are using an approach that allows us to expose small pieces of blubber to man-made environmental pollutants in the lab and then find out whether they respond differently to hormones that are important in regulating fat tissue function.
-We have measured the metabolic responses of the explants and extent to which different genes are switched on or off; the ability of the cells to accumulate or mobilise fat; the production of cellular stress markers; and the release of important chemical signals from the fat.
-This work will help us understand the whether exposure to anthropogenic chemicals alters energy balance amd has negative ecological consequences in seals, and predict the negative effects these chemicals may have on people in terms of obesity and weight management.
+This research involved scientists based at Abertay, and at the Sea Mammal Research Unit (http://www.smru.st-andrews.ac.uk/) in St Andrews, scientists in Belgium at the Universite de Liege and the Universite Catholique de Louvain.
+We use an approach that allows us to expose small pieces of blubber (explants) to man-made environmental pollutants in the lab and then find out whether they respond differently to hormones that are important in regulating fat tissue function.
+We have measured the metabolic responses of the explants and extent to which different genes and signalling pathways are switched on or off; the ability of the cells to accumulate or mobilise fat; the production of cellular stress markers; and the release of important chemical signals from the fat.
+This work helps us understand the whether exposure to anthropogenic chemicals alters energy balance amd has negative ecological consequences in seals, and predict the negative effects these chemicals may have on people in terms of obesity and weight management.

-I supervised Holly Armstrong, who recently defended her thesis on eustress and distress in grey seals.
-Her project aims to describe the changes in cellular defence genes with natural and anthropogenic stressors, and to explore trade off in their expression different key tissue types.
+I supervised Holly Armstrong on her PhD investigating eustress and distress in grey seals.
+Her project aimsed to describe the changes in cellular defence genes with natural and anthropogenic stressors, and to explore trade off in their expression different key tissue types.
 She also has some experimental data from the explant work investigating effects of PCB exposure on fat tissue.
-She is currently working as a post doc in my lab analysing blood and tissue culture media samples to better understand the effects of hormones and POPs on fat cell function.
+She worked as a post doc in my lab analysing blood and tissue culture media samples to better understand the effects of hormones and POPs on fat cell function.

-Laura Oller Lopez, joined us in 2017 for her PhD project on the effects of redox signalling on blubber tissue structure and function.
+Laura Oller Lopez, joined us in 2017 for her PhD project on oxygenation, vascaulrity and inflammation in blubber tissue.
 Her work involves analysiing data from the whole animal (body fatness from photogrammetry), tissue level in vivo (using near infra red spectroscopy and oxygen probes to look at oxygen delivery in blubber), histology (fat tissue structure) and at the molecular level (gene expression of fat tissue during development and under experimental hypoxia).
 Her first first authorship showing the pO2 in blubber of grey seals and how it changes with fatness came out in summer 2021.